Charlie Kirk's shooting death exposes security gaps at political events

 Williams also questioned the decision to hold the event outdoors.
 An inside venue, he said, would have allowed for security checkpoints.

-Another former Secret Service agent, Joseph LaSorsa, said it was impossible "to secure 3,000 people” with half a dozen officers.
-"They didn’t have perimeter security.
-They didn’t have counter-sniper.
-They were wide open," said LaSorsa, who protected three presidents during a 20-year-career with the Secret Service.
+Another former Secret Service agent, Joseph LaSorsa, said it was impossible “to secure 3,000 people” with half a dozen officers.
+"They were wide open," said LaSorsa, who protected three presidents during a 20-year-career with the Secret Service.

-Kirk's security team was likely most concerned “with people rushing the stage” or bothering him as he returned to his vehicle, said Bobby McDonald, a former Secret Service supervisory agent who is now a criminal-justice lecturer at the University of New Haven.
-A longer-range shooting, he said, was likely not even on the radar.

-“I’m not sure if there were 20 police officers there that this type of event wouldn’t happen at that college setting," McDonald said.
-“This person knew what they were doing with that firearm.”

 Campus security challenges